thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 This is a high-level keyword extension on top of the existing ALSA conf topology format designed
 to:

-* Simplify the ALSA conf topology definitions by providing high level "classes" so topology designers need to write less config for commonly defined objects.
+* Simplify the ALSA conf topology definitions by providing high level "classes".
+Topology designers need to write less config for commonly defined objects.

 * Allow simple reuse of objects.
-Define once and reuse (like M4) with the ability to alter objects configuration attributes from defaults.
+Define once and reuse (like M4) with the ability to alter object configuration attributes from defaults.

 * Allow data type and value verification.
 This is not done today and frequently crops up in FW bug